neptune-ai/docs/docs/how-to/team-management.rst

 Solution
 ^^^^^^^^
 .. note::
-    Only :ref:`organization owner <core-concepts_user-roles_organization-admin>` can invite new users to organization.
+    Only :ref:`organization admin <core-concepts_user-roles_organization-admin>` can invite new users to organization.

 **Step 1**